Is there a Senior Citizens Center located in my neighborhood?

 How can I find out what's on the daily menu at the senior centers?

-To find out what is on the menu at our Community and Senior Centers, you may call 630-3450 or the center nearest you.
+To find out what is on the menu at our Community and Senior Centers, you may call 630-3450 or the center nearest you or use the menu link on the Senior Center web page.

 I live at the beach.
 Is there a Senior Center near me?